 NOTE: Numbers correspond to insurance claims received by the U.S. Labor Department.
-There have been a total of 521 claims since September 1, 2001 (the beginning of the reporting period).
-2010 numbers are through June 30 and will be updated quarterly.
+There have been a total of 594 claims since September 1, 2001 (the beginning of the reporting period).
+Numbers correspond to new claims during the period, the deaths may have occurred in a prior period.
+2010 numbers are through September 30 and will be updated quarterly.